LiEnby/GcToolKit/README.md

 in `ur0:/tai/config.txt`

+it may differ if your using a different SD2Vita driver;

+keep in mind that you have to do this to use gamecarts *in general* not just with GCToolKit.

-simply disabling it in settings isn't enough due to a bug; see [this issue](https://github.com/SKGleba/yamt-vita/issues/28)
+NOTE: simply disabling it in settings isn't enough due to a bug; see [this issue](https://github.com/SKGleba/yamt-vita/issues/28)

 # Credits
 -  <sup>The Crystal System</sup> Li- Programming the thing, VCI Format, Reverse engineering gamecart CMD56
 - olebeck - CMD56 helps
 - Robots System - Selecting music, choosing port numbers, ~~emotional support~~
 - Princess of Sleeping - ExFAT Format code, CMD56 helps
-- SKGLeba - psp2spl for F00D Code execution
-- dots_tb - USB OTG
+- dots_tb - original research into USB OTG, and Accessory Port
 - EA Games 1997 - BGM Music from Dungeon Keeper 1 https://www.youtube.com/watch?v=RXfUV_z7i0c
+~~- SKGLeba - psp2spl for F00D Code execution~~ (no longer used)

 # Difference between .vci and .psv formats (why a new format?)